- If you have a child to be baptized…

 The St. Michael and All Angels Choir sings at the 10:15 AM High Mass on most Sundays, at certain feast day masses, and on other selected occasions.
 Rehearsals are Thursdays at 7:00 PM and on Sunday mornings at 9:30 AM.
 (Summer rehearsals are Sundays at 9 AM only.)
 The choir is always looking for new voices!
 See the music page, or contact choir director Douglas Leightenheimer.

-St. Michael’s Contemplative Group Prayer meets on alternate Saturdays from 9:30 to 11:00 AM in Our Lady of the Desert House of Prayer, north of the church.
+St. Michael’s Contemplative Group Prayer meets every Saturday from 9:30 to 11:00 AM in Our Lady of the Desert House of Prayer, north of the church.
 Come join the group, learn about Christian meditation and enjoy a short social time together.
 You will find it relaxing, peaceful and rewarding.
 Contact Jim Reiter.

 Subdeacons & Acolytes, Lay readers and Verger—Subdeacons help to celebrate the mass, assisting the priest with the readings and the Eucharist.
 Acolytes carry torches or the crucifix in procession, stand before the altar during the Eucharistic Prayer, and may act as Chalice Bearer at the distribution of the Eucharist.
 Taize service The Verger leads the procession at some High Masses, carrying a staff or “verge.”
 Lay readers read the day’s selections from the Old or New Testament to the congregation.
 Contact Proscovia King for more info or to volunteer for training.